Policies and Institutional Rules

 Literature distributed by student organizations on campus must contain a disclaimer that indicates that student organization literature is not official University literature and does not represent the views of the University or its officers.
 The disclaimer should read:

 [Name of publication] is published by [name of student organization], a registered student organization.
 [Name of publication] is not an official publication of The University of Texas at Austin and does not represent the views of the University or its officers.

 Student organizations may display exhibits on campus by reserving space through Student Activities.
 An exhibit is an object or a collection of objects designed for temporary display and is not permanently attached to the ground.
 Examples of exhibits commonly displayed on campus include: a reflection wall, a sailboat, vehicle, a poster display, etc.

 Student organizations may display exhibits in outdoor locations on campus designated by Student Activities, as long as they do not impede pedestrian or vehicular traffic or pose a safety risk.
 No exhibits may be displayed on the Main Mall between 8 a.m.-5 p.m. on weekdays.
 Exhibit space may be approved for 14 consecutive days.

 An officer must schedule a consultation with a Student Activities staff member before the request is approved.

 Student organizations may sponsor slide shows or films on campus provided they comply with all copyright regulations.
 This policy means that student organizations must obtain permission from the individuals who own the rights to the film prior to showing the film.
+This also applies to virtual movie night events.
+Student organizations should utilize platforms that allow for groups to watch films together such as Netflix, Hulu etc. Student organizations should not use Zoom or other video conferencing platforms to share a screen in order for a group to watch a film.
 For more information about obtaining rights to films, refer to www.mplc.com.

 Filming on Campus